Existence of BV solution for the Euler-Poisson system in one dimension with large initial data: Initial boundary value problem

 \textbf{Acknowledgement.} Authors thank the IFCAM project ``Conservation laws: $BV^s$, interface and control".
-SSG and AJ would like to express thanks to the Department of Atomic Energy, Government of India, under project no. 12-R\&D-TFR-5.01-0520 for support.
+SSG would like to express thanks to the Department of Atomic Energy, Government of India, under project no. 12-R\&D-TFR-5.01-0520 for support.
 SSG acknowledge the support of Inspire faculty-research grant DST/INSPIRE/04/2016/000237.
+AJ acknowledges the support of Fondation Sciences Math\'ematiques de Paris-FSMP.
 BH has been partially funded by the ANR project INFAMIE ANR-15-CE40-0011.